tokinifubara/borderritual2.0/README.md

 Setting Up the Game on Your Computer
 --------------------------------------------

+### Method One

 This game requires a browser with a  [http-server] started in terminal to be played locally.

+### Method One

 The simplest method to bypass this is to download and install [atom] and play the game in the [browser plus] add-on.

+### Launch File

+The game's file is located in the [empty-example/index.html] file.
+Open this file in your local browser if you used method one or in browser plus if you used method two.

 This is my first try creating a game in Javascript, so it is not optimized properly.